Jake Ejercito: Education

 Ejercito attended Xavier School in San Juan from grade school to high school.
 He studied politics at the Queen Mary University of London.

-In 2018, Ejercito earned his master's degree in marketing from Northumbria University in Singapore.
+In 2018, Ejercito earned his master's degree in marketing from the Singapore campus of UK-based Northumbria University.

-Career
+Acting career

 Ejercito made guest appearances as Jake, a classmate to Maine Mendoza's character Yaya Dub, in Eat Bulaga!s "Kalyeserye" segment in 2016.
 In the same year, he later appeared in the said variety show's Lenten specials and was awarded Best New Male TV Personality in the 30th PMPC Star Awards for Television for his appearance in the episode "God Gave Me You".

 In 2020, he hosted Sunday Noontime Live! and made his film debut in Coming Home.

-In September 2021-January 2022, he portrayed Cedric Banes in Marry Me, Marry You.
+From September 2021 to January 2022, he portrayed Cedric Banes on the television series Marry Me, Marry You.

 Personal life

 Ejercito is one of three children of Joseph Estrada and Laarni Enriquez.
-He is a brother to Jerika Ejercito and Jacob Ejercito.
 Through his father, he has multiple half-siblings.

-Ejercito has a daughter, Ellie (born November 2011), with actress Andi Eigenmann.
+Ejercito fathers Ellie Eigenmann (born November 2011), from a relationship with actress Andi Eigenmann.
 He broke up with Eigenmann in 2014, but he continues to co-parent Ellie with her.